elaforge/karya/doc/call-design.md

 ### general principles

 - Calls should generally be divided into high level and low level.
 Low level calls are concrete, e.g. interpolate between two values with a given curve.
 High level calls are in musical terms, e.g. slur these three notes.
-Low level calls should be general purpose and orthogonal, but high level ones are can be specific to a particular kind of music or piece.
+Low level calls should be general purpose and orthogonal, but high level ones can be specific to a particular kind of music or piece.
 Another use for high level calls is that they may be dynamically bound to a particular concrete implementation.
 E.g. the score uses a `tr` note call, but the caller binds it with `>tr = special-trill`.